Department of Health and Exercise Science - MS Athletic Training

 |Percentage of Students who passed the examination on the first attempt||100||100||100|

 |Number of students who passed the examination regardless of the number of attempts.||17||11||15|

 |Percentage of students who passed the examination regardless of the number of attempts.||100||100||100|

 Potential Additional Costs:

 The Athletic Training Program will require some additional costs above the standard tuition, fees and books.
-These costs may include but are not limited to:
+These costs may include but may not be limited to: